-M.Sc Chemistry (Semester-I) COURSE CODE: MCHP-1087 ORGANIC CHEMISTRY (PRACTICAL)
+Master of Science (Chemistry) (Semester I) Session: 2022-24 COURSE CODE: MCHP-1087 COURSE TITLE: ORGANIC CHEMISTRY (PRACTICAL)

-Time:6 Hrs.
 Max.
 Marks: 75 (P: 60, CA: 15)

 Instruction for practical examiner: Question paper is to be set on the spot jointly by the Internal and External Examiners.
 Two copies of the same should be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.